When_Is_It_Time_For_Assisted_Living/

 IADLs are calculated the same as ADLs, with numbers assigned to each category.
 Like ADLs, higher scores mean a higher degree of independence, while lower numbers show that more care might be necessary.

 However, since these types of tasks are broader than ADLs, the scores are assessed differently.
 Moreover, the scores vary between men and women to prevent any possible gender bias in the assessment.
-Men are scored from zero to eight, while women are assessed from zero to five.
+Men are scored from 0 to 8, while women are assessed from 0 to 5.

 You can perform these assessments yourself, although you should also seek help from your loved one’s physician to receive professional guidance.